 In such cases it can not be enabled by Non-Administrator accounts.
 To resolve such issues follow the methods listed below:

 First, run the Network troubleshooter and see if it can detect and fix the problem.
 Right-click the network icon in the notification area, and then clicking Troubleshoot problems.
-This will open the Windows Network Diagnostics tool.
+This will open the Network Troubleshooter or Windows Network Diagnostics tool.

 If it does not help try any of these methods.